JeremyDesk/Arduino-Skeeball/README.md

 # Arduino-Skeeball
 Code for making an arduino powered Skeeball machine.
 Features include scoring, LED strip scoreboard, LED start button, persistent high score, idle animation, audio, and more!
+There is also a bill of materials for the parts used in this project.

 CIRCUIT DIAGRAMS IN PROGRESS